jrenato7/wnj/README.md

 5. Set the aws credentials.
 6. Set the aws bucket.
 7. Send the code to Heroku.
+8. Perform the migrations.
+9. Create a superuser.

 ```console
 heroku create my_instance